11 Easy Tips To Stay Healthy When Traveling

 Do enjoy street food.
 Eating is a fun way to indulge in the local culture.
 You get the added advantage and entertainment of watching your food be made.

-Don’t eat street food from a vendor who is not making the food fresh before your very eyes.
+Don’t eat food from street vendors who don’t make the food fresh before your eyes.
 Food that’s been sitting around for who knows how long may not be safe.

 Do enjoy the local libations.
-You’re on holiday after all
+You’re on vacation after all!

 Don’t go overboard with the alcohol.
 It’s horrible to lose a day of your vacation to a hangover.